Michelle Zauner: 2016–2023: Japanese Breakfast and Crying in H Mart

 On June 4, 2021, Japanese Breakfast released its third studio album, Jubilee.
+Zauner directed the video for the single "Be Sweet".
+The album was nominated for Best Alternative Music Album at the 64th annual Grammy Awards.
 The album received widespread critical acclaim and was the band's first to make the Billboard 200 list; it peaked at 56.

+In 2023, Zauner said she planned to move to Seoul in December to work on a new album and her second book, which is to document her experience in learning Korean for a year.

+2024: South Korea

+Around January 2024, she began studying Korean at Sogang University's Korean Language Education Center in Seoul.
+That June, she gave a talk at the Seoul International Book Fair and performed at the Asian Pop Festival in Incheon with Min-hwi Lee and Lang Lee.
+She also said she was working on the new book, which will reflect on her study and what it's like to be "a 35-year-old Grammy nominee among a bunch of students much younger than me."
+In August, she said she was writing and recording music for a fourth Japanese Breakfast album that would feature "gloomy topics" and more of her guitar work.

+The album, For Melancholy Brunettes (& sad women), was recorded at Sound City Studios in Los Angeles, produced by Blake Mills, and was released by Dead Oceans on March 21, 2025.

+In January 2025, Zauner announced that the Crying in H Mart film was "on pause", saying: "There were issues with the Hollywood strikes, and the director stepped away from the project.
+I spent a year working on the screenplay, which was a tough but rewarding process.
+I still have faith it will get made someday, but it's not happening anytime soon.
+Right now, I'm focusing on other creative projects, so the film will have to wait."

 Artistry and influences

 Zauner grew up listening to Motown music, girl groups, and British-American rock band Fleetwood Mac, which she says inspired her to write pop music that is "interesting and has lyrical depth".
 The first song she learned to play on the guitar was Built to Spill's "Carry the Zero".
 Other musical influences include Joe Hisaishi, Frank Ocean, Kate Bush, and video games.
 She has called the 1975 her "fave band" and contributed uncredited guest vocals to its track "Part of the Band".
 Zauner has called Björk's discography "perfect" and said that Japanese Breakfast's third studio album Jubilee was inspired by Björk's third studio album, Homogenic (1997).
+As part of Pitchfork's "My Perfect 10" series, Zauner named Billy Joel's The Stranger as her perfect album.

 Zauner decided to be a musician after watching a DVD of Korean-American musician Karen O of the Yeah Yeah Yeahs.
 She said O "rejected the stereotype of meek Asian girls" and "'made music more accessible'" for someone who was like her.
 Her youth as a Korean-American has also influenced her songwriting.